Skip to main content

 Manual Triggers

-Airflow-backed pipelines can be triggered from Qarion when the connector and provider support it.
-Manual triggers are useful for reruns, demos, validation, and operator workflows where users should not need to leave Qarion to start a known DAG.
+Airflow, Dagster, and Prefect pipelines can be triggered from Qarion when the connector and provider support it.
+For Prefect, Qarion calls the deployment create_flow_run API with Qarion labels and an idempotency key, then records the queued flow run in Pipelines.
+Manual triggers are useful for reruns, demos, validation, and operator workflows where users should not need to leave Qarion to start a known pipeline.